SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 # SLASCONE WPF Licensing & Analytics Sample

 This WPF desktop sample shows how to integrate SLASCONE into a software product by using the [SLASCONE NuGet Client](https://www.nuget.org/packages/Slascone.Client/).
-It demonstrates real desktop licensing workflows including online and offline activation, floating licenses, named-user licensing, analytics, software updates, and resilient handling of temporary offline or transient technical failures.
+It demonstrates real licensing workflows including online and offline activation, floating licenses, named-user licensing, analytics, software updates, and resilient handling of temporary offline or transient technical failures.

+Although this sample is implemented as a WPF desktop application, the licensing patterns it demonstrates are not limited to desktop software.
+Workflows such as entitlement handling, usage tracking, floating sessions, offline fallback, and resilient error handling can also be adapted to web-based products and backend services.

-Going beyond simple API connectivity, this sample is designed as a production-oriented integration template for desktop applications with a real UI and end-user workflow.
+Going beyond simple API connectivity, this sample is designed as a production-oriented integration template for applications with a real UI and end-user workflow.

 For more information, see the [SLASCONE website](https://slascone.com/), the [Help Center](https://support.slascone.com/), and the [API Test Center](https://api365.slascone.com/swagger).